Recognition of same-sex unions in Italy: Roman Catholic Church

 The Roman Catholic Church is the largest and most influential Christian denomination in Italy.
 It has historically been opposed to any recognition of same-sex relationships and repeatedly campaigned against the introduction of domestic partnerships and civil unions for same-sex couples in Italy.
 However, there has been public disagreement on the issue among senior figures and over the last few years a more welcoming and nuanced tone towards LGBT people has become common.
-In 2007, Archbishop of Genoa Angelo Bagnasco compared the idea of recognising same-sex unions directly with state recognition of incest and pedophilia.
+In 2007, the Archbishop of Genoa, Angelo Bagnasco, compared the idea of recognising same-sex unions directly with state recognition of incest and pedophilia.
 He later condemned a ruling recognizing a same-sex marriage performed abroad.
 He has also described civil unions and same-sex marriages as a "Trojan horse that fundamentally weaken the institution of the family".
 However, in his book Credere e conoscere, published shortly before his death in 2012, Cardinal Carlo Maria Martini disagreed with Catholic opposition to civil unions: "I disagree with the positions of those in the Church, that take issue with civil unions", he wrote.
 "It is not bad, instead of casual sex between men, that two people have a certain stability" and said that the "state could recognize them".
 Although he stated his belief that "the homosexual couple, as such, can never be totally equated to a marriage".
 With the election of Pope Francis in 2013, the Catholic Church adopted a more welcoming attitude towards LGBT people.
 A few months after his election, the Pope stated the now-famous "Who am I to judge?".
 In 2020 and 2021, Pope Francis voiced his support for civil unions, while maintaining opposition to same-sex marriage.
 This view represents the Pope's personal views and did not change the official doctrine of the Church.

 In May 2022, Pope Francis chose Cardinal Matteo Maria Zuppi to serve a five-year term as president of the Episcopal Conference of Italy, the official assembly of the Catholic bishops in Italy and the main body coordinating political relations between the Catholic Church and the Italian state.
 Zuppi is widely regarded as a "progressive" within the Church and in June 2022 he was accused of covering up the blessing of a same-sex couple after their civil union near Bologna.
 According to Italian media, the blessing of Pietro Morotti and Giacomo Spagnoli reportedly took place in the presence of six priests at San Lorenzo in Budrio.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 Zuppi reacted to the declaration, "The Church communicates the love that explains the rule and makes it alive, and this is done by re-establishing a relationship with everyone.
 The world is not black and white and requires listening, discernment, acceptance.
 Someone may think: this way you lose the truth."